tomsch420/ormatic/README.md

 - Fields that are not mapped start with an `_` (underscore).
 - The only allowed union is the `Optional[_T]` union.
 Whenever you want a union of other types, use inheritance instead.
 - Iterables are never optional and never nested.
-If you want an optional iterable, use an empty iterable instead.
+If you want an optional iterable, use an empty iterable as default factory instead.

 Features (TODO):
-- Optional Types
 - Support for enums.
 - Support for many-many relationships.
 - No multiple inheritance.